-Cumulative Riverine Wetland Impacts
+Cumulative Riverine Wetland Impacts from 9 Armoring Projects

-Over time, this armoring will be joined by eight more structures erected to armor new erosion sites all within short reaches of the same 22-mile lowland channel.
-There have been no studies or modeling of the cumulative effects of armoring of over 17,000 feet (3.2 miles) of the riverbank in the 22-mile lowland reach within the park.
-It is very likely that the hydraulics will be significantly altered with the completion of all nine armoring projects that will armor 15% of the river shoreline.
+Over time, this armoring will be joined by eight more structures erected to armor new erosion-site reaches within the same 22-mile lowland channel.
+There have been no studies or modeling of the cumulative effects of armoring of over 9,000 feet (1.7 miles) of the riverbank in the 22-mile lowland reach within the park.
+It is very likely that physical and ecological functions will be significantly altered with the completion of all nine armoring projects that will armor 15% of the river shoreline.